kcq218/FileRenamer/README.md

 -you can use provider.GetRequiredService to inject constructor at top level

 09/23/25 - project hours: 5 hours
--always use interface, and register them with <interface,implementation>
+- always use interface, and register them with <interface,implementation>
--if you need to use them at the top level use provider.GetRequiredServices<interface> instead of new
+- if you need to use them at the top level use provider.GetRequiredServices<interface> instead of new

 09/30/25 - project hours: 8 hours
 - use docker command build with period at end like ex: docker build -t file-renamer .